TheMrguiller/A-Systematic-Review-of-Toxicity-in-Large-Language-Models-Definitions-Datasets-Detectors-Detoxifi/README.md

-# A Systematic Review of Toxicity in Large Language Models: Definitions, Datasets,Detectors, Detoxification Methods and Challenges
+#Repository for Systematic Review on Language Model Safety

-We present in this repository the methodology and intermediate results for the literature review process underwent in the article "A Systematic Review of Toxicity in Large Language Models: Definitions, Datasets,Detectors, Detoxification Methods and Challenges"
+This repository contains the methodology and intermediate results from a systematic literature review on language model safety.
+The review covers topics such as definitions, datasets, detection approaches, mitigation strategies, and open challenges.